ohcnetwork/docs/docs/care/CEP/Completed/0011-Rewriting-Middleware-Server-in-Django.md

-# Rewriting Middleware Server in Django
+# CEP-11: Rewriting Middleware Server in Django
+  The current middleware system was designed in node with express, to ensure that our tech stack aligns with dev resources and for ease of management, it was decided to re-write middleware in Django.

   The Django project involved a comprehensive rewrite of the existing TeleICU middleware.
 However, rather than a direct one-to-one translation, certain components were optimized and refactored to enhance maintainability and readability.
 The key modules that underwent significant improvements include:

     Update Observations